qlwt/reactcmp-dropdown/README.md

     // this will give you calculated value of wether your dropdown is open or not const open = ddn.useOpenInfer({})

-    // this wrapper is required, it necessary events and stuff return <ddn.ButtonVirtual target={ref}>
+    // this wrapper is required, it registers necessary events and stuff return <ddn.ButtonVirtual target={ref}>
         <button
             ref={ref}